juanpalopez/tasks-app/readme.md

 # Next Features:

-- I would be working a creating a cloud DB, so anyone can use the app.
+- I would be working in creating a cloud DB, so anyone can use the app.
 - Also and creating users management section, so that each user can have a private list.
-(Right there is only one list).
+(Right now there is only one list).
 - I will create an API on top the mongodb
 - I will add React for the frontend.